OpenRiskNet/workshop/OntologyWorkshop/extending.md

 This section of this workshop will not focus on adding ontology terms from any of the supported upstream ontologies on which the eNanoMapper ontology is built.
-If you are interested in that, please go to the [XXXX]() tutorial.
+If you are interested in that, please go to the [Adding ontology terms](https://github.com/enanomapper/tutorials/tree/master/Added%20ontology%20terms) tutorial.
 In that situation, you basically only need to determine the IRI of the term to add and where in the eNanoMapper ontology it should be placed.

 ## OWL for a metal nanomaterial